Recreation Division FAQs

 What age group is my child in?

-Your child’s age group is determined by his/her age on August 1 (with the "U" meaning "Under").
+Your child’s age group for Recreation play is determined by his/her age on August 1 (with the "U" meaning "Under").
 He/She stays in that age group until August 1 of the next year, so everyone ages up together.
 To identify your child’s age group, click here.

 May my child play up/down from his/her age group?